Dealing with the deceased’s property: Wills, intestacy, and small estates

 As a general rule, New Zealand wills apply to New Zealand assets.

 If the deceased owned any assets overseas, there are different procedures you’ll have to follow to collect those assets.
-You’ll usually need a lawyer to help you navigate this, as the process varies depending on things like which country the assets are held in, whether the deceased also had another will in that country, and whether their New Zealand will properly deal with the overseas assets.
+You’ll usually need a lawyer to help you navigate this, as the process varies depending on things like which country the assets are held in, whether the deceased also had another will in that country, and whether their New Zealand will is capable of properly dealing with the overseas assets.

 Paying debts and tax